Last updated on May 2nd, 2021

 Of the potentially pathogenic, rapidly growing NTM, M. fortuitum, M. chelonae, and M. abscessus constitute approximately 97% of disease.

 Mycobacterium scrofulaceum (Scotochromogens)

-It is a NTM classified as Scotochromogens and is found in raw milk, soil, water and in dairy products.
+It is an NTM classified as Scotochromogens and is found in raw milk, soil, water, and dairy products.

 It is the most common cause of granulomatous cervical lymphadenitis in children.
 The disease is characterized by enlarged lymph nodes, which may ulcerate or form draining sinus tracts.

 Among the NTM classified as photochromogens, M. kansasii, M. marinum are the major potential pathogens.
 M. asiaticum, M. intermedium are found to be associated with pulmonary disease.

 Causes chronic pulmonary disease as well as infections of the skin and subcutaneous lymph nodes.